mohmhm1/Miscellaneous/README.md

 Needleman.py uses the needleman wunsch dynamic programming algorithm to find sequence alignment between 2 sequences.

 DNAwizard.py is a script that takes input DNA sequences and returns complement,reverse complement, GC% and Amino Acid translations with ORF +1,2 and 3 accounted for.

+fragcode is a sample script for using molecular fingerprints to identify regions of similarity within SMILES notated molecules.